The best travel gear for graduates | Engadget

 Amazon Kindle Paperwhite

-GoPro Hero8 Black
+GoPro Hero10 Black

 You’ll notice there’s more than one photography-related item on this list.
 The reason for that is that no one camera is perfect for every task.
-The X-E4 I just mentioned is great for stills, but if your grad is on the more adventurous side, an action camera like the GoPro Hero 8 Black will be a better fit.
-While it’s not the company’s current flagship, the $350 Hero 8 Black still has a lot going for it, including a more practical design than its predecessors and support for GoPro’s Linear mode, which removes lens distortion in real-time while recording at 4K.
-Where it might sense to spend the extra $100 to get the latest model is if your grad plans to do a lot of vlogging since the Hero 9 Black features a color front display.
+The X-E4 I just mentioned is great for stills, but if your grad is on the more adventurous side, an action camera like the GoPro Hero 10 Black will be a better fit.
+While GoPro didn’t give this model a huge overhaul compared to the previous, the new GP2 processor makes a huge difference when it comes to image quality, interface speed and general performance.
+It also has a bunch of new slow-mo and frame rate options that will give your grad more ways to line up the perfect shot.Buy GoPro Hero 10 Black at Amazon - $500

 Peak Design Tech Pouch